chase-lab/biodiv-patterns-course-2022/week 2/3 - Wednesday/readme.md

 ## Afternoon session

 Description of the projects to prepare for Friday afternoon.
 Group assignments, and help getting started (we're there to help you)

+Some code about data extraction in R can be found in this page: https://github.com/chase-lab/biodiv-patterns-course-2021/tree/main/week%202/3%20-%20Wednesday